pingcap/docs/tidb-cloud/manage-user-access.md

 To check which project you belong to, perform these steps:

-1. Click the building icon in the upper-right corner of the TiDB Cloud console.
+1. Click the <MDSvgIcon name="icon-top-organization" /> icon in the upper-right corner of the TiDB Cloud console.
 2. Click **Organization Settings**.
 The **Projects** tab is displayed by default.

 ## Switch between organizations